rtgodwin/rtgodwin.github.io/_docs/prep.md

 > I assure you the property is worth twice what I owe you (mutters: more if it weren't *coughs* HAUNTED).
 Do you accept?

 > Please, inspect the property tonight if you wish, and those willing, meet me at

 ## Trollskull Manor

 - 45 min walk from Yawing Portal.
 - Deed transferred in courthouse in the Castle Ward, magistrate Kylynne Silmerhelve.

 > The neighbourhood is quite respectable and vibrant.
+There are several other businesses and establishments in the Alley.

 > Four stories tall and boasting balconies, a turret, and five chimneys, the abandoned building is one of the grandest in Trollskull Alley.